DMKEBUSINESSGMBH/typo3-mklog/Documentation/UsersManual/Index.rst

 Note, you will only get entries which are new since the last run.
 If nothing new no mail will be sent.
 Except if you force a summary mail.

-It is even possible to include the data_var field of a devlog entry into the mail.
+It is even possible to include the data_var/extra_data field of a devlog entry into the mail.